On the Provable Suboptimality of Momentum SGD in Nonstationary Stochastic Optimization: Minimax lower bounds for SGDM under nonstationary strongly-convex losses

 Summing over the block yields the blockwise contribution

 Consequently, summing over all mismatched blocks gives

-where $\Delta_H(u,v):=\big|\{j\in[J]:u_j\neq v_j\}\big|$ is the Hamming distance.
-Finally, by the Varshamov--Gilbert packing property of $\mathcal U$ (\cref{lem:constant-weight-packing}), any distinct $u\neq v$ satisfy $d_H(u,v)\ge K/8$, and since $m=\lfloor T/K\rfloor$ we obtain
+where $d_H(\boldsymbol{u},\boldsymbol{v}):=\big|\{j\in[J]:u_j\neq v_j\}\big|$ is the Hamming distance.
+Finally, by the Varshamov--Gilbert packing property of $\mathcal U$ (\cref{lem:constant-weight-packing}), any distinct $\boldsymbol{u}\neq \boldsymbol{v}$ satisfy $d_H(\boldsymbol{u},\boldsymbol{v})\ge J/16$, and since $\Delta_T=\lfloor T/J\rfloor$ we obtain

-for a universal constant $c_0>0$ (absorbing the floor effect into constants).
+for a universal constant $c_0>0$.
 In words, two sequences that disagree on a constant fraction of blocks incur a constant per-round discrepancy on each such block, and this discrepancy accumulates over $\Theta(T)$ rounds. \end{proof}

-It remains to upper bound $\sup_{g, \widetilde{g} \in \Theta} \KL(P_{g}\,\|\,P_{\widetilde{g}})$.
+It remains to upper bound $\sup_{\boldsymbol{u}, \boldsymbol{v} \in \mathcal U} \KL(P_{\boldsymbol{u}}\,\|\,P_{\boldsymbol{v}})$.
 Using the noisy gradient feedback model, this follows simply from a Gaussian KL chain rule.

-\begin{lemma}[KL control under Gaussian gradient noise] Fix any admissible policy $\pi$ and two environments $u,v\in\mathcal U$.
-Let $P_u^\pi$ and $P_v^\pi$ denote the joint laws of $Z_{1:T}:=(Y_1,\dots,Y_T)$ generated under environments $u$ and $v$, respectively, when the learner follows $\pi$.
+\begin{lemma}[KL control under Gaussian gradient noise] Fix any admissible policy $\pi$ and two environments $\boldsymbol{u},\boldsymbol{v}\in\mathcal U$.
+Let $P_{\boldsymbol{u}}^\pi$ and $P_{\boldsymbol{v}}^\pi$ denote the joint laws of $\boldsymbol{Z}_{1:T}:=(\boldsymbol{Y}_1,\dots,\boldsymbol{Y}_T)$ generated under environments $\boldsymbol{u}$ and $\boldsymbol{v}$, respectively, when the learner follows $\pi$.
 Assume the (conditional) Gaussian gradient feedback model

-where $\boldsymbol{\theta}_{t-1}$ is $\sigma(Y_{1:t-1})$--measurable under $\pi$.
+where $\boldsymbol{\theta}_{t-1}$ is $\sigma(\boldsymbol{Y}_{1:t-1})$--measurable under $\pi$.
 Then the KL divergence satisfies the chain-rule identity

 Moreover, for the block construction with base losses $\{g_+,g_-\}$, we have the uniform bound